labbltd/constellation-react-reference/README.md

 ## Development server

 Run `npm run dev` for a dev server.
-Navigate to [http://localhost:5173/](http://localhost:5173) to view the application.
+Navigate to [http://localhost:5173/](http://localhost:5173) to view the React Reference application.

 The project is configured to communicate with a Pega mocking server running on `localhost:3333` but can be changed to talk directly to a live Pega Infinity server.